First things that come to my mind are referencial integrity, schema evolution, etc.

 the update was initiated.
 Normal return from the update context

 commits the changes atomically.
-(Again we rely on AspectJ to
+(Again we rely on

 make this work.)
 As a by-product of this, we can offer robust